paca-dev/paca-dev.github.io/_jobs/job-activeeon-devops.md

     - Collaborative and innovative work environment

 how_to_apply: >
-    If you're passionate about AI, automation, and distributed computing, we want to hear from you!
-Please submit your CV and a brief cover letter through our careers page, highlighting your relevant experience and why you're excited to join Activeeon.
+    If you're passionate about AI, automation, and distributed computing, ActiveEon wants to hear from you!
+Please submit your CV and a brief cover letter through ActiveEon's careers page, highlighting your relevant experience and why you're excited to join Activeeon.
 ---

-## About Activeeon

-Activeeon is a leading provider of workflow automation and AI orchestration solutions.
-Our mission is to create the best orchestration solution for workload automation and big compute on premises and in the cloud.
-With a focus on innovation and scalability, we help companies across various industries optimize their processes and leverage the power of AI and machine learning.

-For more details about our company culture, benefits, and work environment, please visit our [company profile](/companies/activeeon).